Alfredo Stephens

 Alfredo Horacio Stephens Francis (born 25 December 1994) is a Panamanian professional footballer who plays as an attacking midfielder for club Shimizu S-Pulse and the Panama national football team.

 Club career

 In summer 2014, Stephens joined Chorrillo from Plaza Amador.
-In July 2015, he moved abroad to play for Slovakian side DAC Dunajská Streda.
+In July 2015, he moved abroad to play for Slovak side DAC Dunajská Streda.

 International career

 Stephens played at the 2011 U-17 World Cup in Mexico.

 Stephens made his senior debut for Panama in an unofficial May 2012 friendly match against Guyana, his first official match being an August 2014 friendly against Peru.
 As of 15 August 2015, he has earned a total of six caps, scoring no goals.
 He represented his country at the 2015 CONCACAF Gold Cup.

 International goals

 Scores and results list Panama's goal tally first.